stan-dev/cmdstanpy/docsrc/installation.rst

     conda install -c conda-forge cmdstanpy

-These commands will install CmdStanPy, CmdStan, and the required compilers for using CmdStan on your system.
+These commands will install CmdStanPy, CmdStan, and the required compilers for using CmdStan on your system inside a conda environment.
+To use them, run ``conda activate cmdstan``, or whichever name you used for your environment (following ``-n`` above).

 Note that CmdStan is only available on conda for versions 2.27.0 and newer.
 If you require an older version, you must use